gabrieltal/javascript-30/README.md

 06 - Type Ahead
 Done on Saturday May 5 2018
 Really great exercise.
 Learning how to highlight certain text, using a lot of regexp, great learning experience

+07 - More Array Cardio
+Done on Sunday May 6 2018
+Simple array exercises